expressiaann/BMP-CHatGpT-Test-Environment/README.md

 Because People are asking to see what Chatgpt Can do in RpG Mv Plugins here is an Example.
 Test Environment .
 Use in your project at your own risk.
 Dont say its your own! give credit :)

+# TERMS OF USE FOR NON-COMMERCIAL AND COMMERCIAL
+Credit is bmpgames, Chatgpt
+Free to use, modify and distribute.
+Do not claim the Plugins as your own.
+Plugins can be edited/modified but can not be claimed as your own.
+Any additional terms in Plugin must be followed.
+All plugins are free to use for free and commercial games

+ADDITIONAL TERM AS OF AUGUST, 2016:

+Any of my plugins may be edited and redistributed as a completely new plugin.
+You can even add on your own terms onto the edited version.
+You just need to add "This plugin was created/modified from ORIGINAL PLUGIN NAME by bmpgames, Chatgpt, + link to github js of that plugin", ( in the help,credits or above terms, ect. ).

 Forum Post in Case you want to talk about this.

 https://forums.rpgmakerweb.com/index.php?threads/what-do-you-think-of-users-using-chatgpt-to-make-plugins.156559/